TutorialsCyber Security Or Physical Security - Which Should You Prioritize?

 This post will show you whether to prioritize cyber security or physical security.

-It is important for companies to cover all aspects of security when looking to protect their business – this includes both cyber and physical security.
+Companies need to cover all security aspects when looking to protect their business – including cyber and physical security.

-Usually, businesses will have a physical security team, made up of security guards and CCTV, and a separate IT team that works on the brand’s cybersecurity.
-The resources that are needed for both aspects are very different, and many companies find themselves trying to prioritize one over the other.
+Usually, businesses will have a physical security team comprising security guards and CCTV and a separate IT team working on the brand’s cybersecurity.
+The resources needed for both aspects are very different, and many companies prioritize one over the other.

-However, nowadays, businesses face physical and cyber threats, so it is important to invest in them both equally.
+However, businesses face physical and cyber threats nowadays, so it is vital to invest equally in them.
 While this will come with a significant cost, it may save your business thousands in the long run as you will not have to pay to repair damages or IT breaches.

 Common Security Threats – Cyber Security